ArduPilot/ardupilot_wiki/common/source/docs/common-gps-for-yaw.rst

 GPS for Yaw (aka Moving Baseline)
 =================================

-Two UBlox F9 GPS modules can be used to estimate yaw which removes the need for a compass which may suffer from magnetic interference from the ground or the vehicle's motors and ESCs.
-This works even if the GPSs do not have RTK fix (RTCM data from a fixed RTK station or NTRIP server).
+New RTK GPS modules, such as a pair of Ublox F9's or the Unicore UM-982, can be used to estimate yaw, in addition to providing position information,  which removes the need for a compass which may suffer from magnetic interference from the ground or the vehicle's motors and ESCs.
+This works even if the GPSs do not have an RTK fix (RTCM data from a fixed RTK station or NTRIP server).

-Also, recently, single unit GPSes which utilize Internal Moving Baseline (see below) are becoming available, like the Blicube RTK GPS.
+Also, recently, single unit modules which utilize Internal Moving Baseline (see below) are becoming available, like the Blicube RTK GPS, Holybro UM-982, and CUAV C-RTK HP.

 GPSes from ArduPilot Partners that are known to work are shown on the :ref:`common-positioning-landing-page`